 To Actually Get Some Work Done

-Something your business might not have thought about when telling you to spend the next month or so working from your bed is that you might not even have a laptop to cope with doing any work.
+Something your business might not have thought about when telling you to spend a year or so working from your bed is that you probably don't even have a laptop to cope with doing any work.

 Now that everyone’s smartphone is almost as powerful as a laptop, most people don’t really want to invest in a powerful, expensive device, but now you might be expected to fork out for one.